sigmdel/supermini_esp32c3_sketches/README.md

 - **27_i2c_oled** Test the I2C display of an ESP32-C3 Super Mini with onboard 0.42" OLED.

-**Note**: Projects 24_spi_master and 25_spi_slave are meant to be run on two ESP32-C3 based dev boards with their SPI signals, MISO, MOSI, SCLK and SS, connected to the same on the other board.
+**Note**: Projects 24_spi_master and 25_spi_slave are meant to be run on two ESP32-C3 based dev boards with their SPI signals, MISO, MOSI, SCLK and SS, connected to the same signal on the other board.
 In other words, MISO is connected to MISO and MOSI to MOSI, there is no flipping signals as when connecting two UARTs where TX is connected to RX.

 ### 5.6.
 Wi-Fi connectivity sketches: